Klaer History, Family Crest & Coats of Arms

 - Origins Available:

 The Klaer surname may have evolved from the female personal name Klara; or it may have come from the Middle High German and Middle Low German "klar," meaning "pure," or "beautiful."

 The surname Klaer was first found in Austria, where the name Klaer emerged in medieval times as one of the notable families of the region.
 Since the 13th century the surname was closely associated with the social and economic advancements of the territory's feudal society.

 Early History of the Klaer family

-Another 222 words (16 lines of text) covering the years 1732 and 1867 are included under the topic Early Klaer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Klaer research.
+Another 85 words (6 lines of text) covering the years 1732 and 1867 are included under the topic Early Klaer History in all our PDF Extended History products and printed products wherever possible.

 Klaer Spelling Variations

 Spelling variations of this family name include: Claar, Clar, Chlar, Klaar, Klar, Claer, Chlaer, Klaer, Cler, Chler and many more.

 Early Notables of the Klaer family (pre 1700)